solislemuslab/potato-seed-cert/CONTRIBUTING.md

 ## Contributing Code

-To make contributions to Potato-Seed-Cert, you need to set up your [GitHub](https://github.com) account if you do not have and sign in, and request your change(s) or contribution(s) via a pull request against the ``development`` branch of the [Potato-Seed-Cert repository](https://github.com/solislemuslab/potato-seed-cert).
+To make contributions to Potato-Seed-Dashboard, you need to set up your [GitHub](https://github.com) account if you do not have and sign in, and request your change(s) or contribution(s) via a pull request against the ``development`` branch of the [Potato-Seed-Cert repository](https://github.com/solislemuslab/potato-seed-cert).